Code

 .

-The options suitable for Perplex are:
+The special attributes suitable for this theme are:

 linenos